ApexAI/performance_test/README.md

 ```

 To be able to benchmark FastRPTS directly `--cmake-args -DPERFORMANCE_TEST_USE_FASTRTPS` must be set when building.
-This is due some issue when using ROS 2 with FastRTPS and FastRTPS directly in the same application.
+This is due to some issue when using ROS 2 with FastRTPS and FastRTPS directly in the same application.

 # Plot results